ktorio/ktor-documentation/topics/authentication.md

 [LDAP](ldap.md) is an open and cross-platform protocol used for directory services authentication.
 Ktor provides the [ldapAuthenticate](https://api.ktor.io/%ktor_version%/io.ktor.auth.ldap/ldap-authenticate.html) function to authenticate user credentials against a specified LDAP server.

 ### OAuth {id="oauth"}
-[OAuth](oauth.md) is an open standard or securing access to APIs.
+[OAuth](oauth.md) is an open standard for securing access to APIs.
 The `oauth` provider in Ktor allows you to implement authentication using external providers like Google, Facebook, Twitter, and so on.

 ### Session {id="sessions"}
 [Sessions](sessions.md) provide a mechanism to persist data between different HTTP requests.
 Typical use cases include storing a logged-in user's ID, the contents of a shopping basket, or keeping user preferences on the client.
-In Ktor, a user that already have an associated session can be authenticated using the `session` provider.
+In Ktor, a user that already has an associated session can be authenticated using the `session` provider.
 Learn how to do this from [](session-auth.md).

 ## Add dependencies {id="add_dependencies"}